boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

 </table>

 ## How to get widget ID

-1. We have REST API for retrieving all the widgets of the specific dashboard, `https://localhost:[portno]/bi/api/site/site1/v4.0/dashboards/{dashboardId}/widgets`, `dashboardId` which specifies the itemId of the desired dashboard.
+1. We have a REST API for retrieving all the widgets of a specific dashboard, which can be accessed at `https://localhost:[portno]/bi/api/site/site1/v4.0/dashboards/{dashboardId}/widgets`.
+The `dashboardId` parameter specifies the itemId of the desired dashboard.

 Please find the below code snippet to call the given API,

     ```js
     [HttpGet]